Vismaya-1207/Advanced-C-Lab-Manual/README.md

 ## EXP NO 2A : C PROGRAM PRINT THE LOWERCASE ENGLISH WORD CORRESPONDING TO THE NUMBER

 ## Aim:
-To write a C program print the lowercase English word corresponding to the number
+To write a C program print the lowercase English word corresponding to the number.

 ## Algorithm:
 1. Start